Chapter 2: Safety and Traffic, Section 2: Traffic

 When planning for pedestrians in work zones, verify that the contractor does the following items:

 - Avoids putting pedestrians into conflicts with worksite vehicles, equipment, and operations and with vehicles moving through or around the worksite.

 - Provides pedestrians with a reasonably safe, convenient, and accessible path that replicates, as nearly as practical, the most desirable characteristics of the existing sidewalks or footpaths.

 When existing pedestrian facilities are disrupted, closed, or relocated, the temporary facilities should be detectable and include accessibility features consistent with those in the existing pedestrian facility.
-Refer to Part 6, Chapter 6D of the California MUTCD.
+Refer to Part 6, Chapter 6D, "Pedestrian and Worker Safety," of the California MUTCD.
 If the pedestrian facility existing before construction began was accessible to pedestrians with disabilities, the one provided during construction should also be accessible.

 Do not sever or move a pedestrian route for nonconstruction activities such as parking for vehicles and equipment.

 Maintain a width of 60 inches throughout the length of the pedestrian pathway.
 When it is not possible to maintain a width of 60 inches, provide a 60-by-60‑inch passing space at least every 200 feet to allow individuals in wheelchairs to pass.
 The path must have a clear width of no less than 48 inches.
 Verify that no fixed objects (cabinets, poles, and so forth) will reduce the path width at any point.

 The path must be stable, firm, and slip resistant.
 Pedestrian facilities must be surfaced with asphalt concrete, portland cement concrete, or timber.
 Dirt is not an acceptable surface.

 The cross slope must be no greater than 1:50 (2 percent) and the running slope no greater than 1:20 (5 percent).

 Signs and other devices mounted lower than 7 feet above the temporary pedestrian pathway should not project more than 4 inches into accessible pedestrian facilities.
 Refer to Part 6, Section 6D.02, “Accessibility Considerations,” of the California MUTCD.